vutikurishanmukha9/Resume_App/README.md

 ## 💡 Future Enhancements

-We are always looking to improve\!
+We are always looking to improve!
 Potential future features include:

   * 🗣️ Voice Resume Input for accessibility.
   * 🧬 Integration with large language models (OpenAI / Gemini) for detailed resume rewrites.